Event security and emergency management

-Not all events will require security staff, however you may wish to hire staff as part of your event production, or Brisbane City Council may specify that it is a requirement of your event permit.
+Not all events will require security staff, however you may wish to hire staff as part of your event production.
+Brisbane City Council may also specify that it is a requirement of your event permit.
 The security company you engage can provide advice on the minimum number of security personnel required for the size of your event.
 They will provide this information in line with relevant legislation.

 Emergency and evacuation plan